Notes on the Geography of Yemen: Aden

 Playing by the clocktower.

-The patch of grass is a surprising touch.
-We're going to jump over the mountain to see something even more startling--probably the most exotic thing in the city.
+The patch of grass is a surprising touch, but we're going to jump over the mountain to see something even more startling--probably the most exotic thing in the city.

 Here's an explanatory note.